cyclus/cyclus/README.rst

 Finally, add the following Cyclus installation path (``~/.local/cyclus``) to the **bottom** on your ``$PATH``.

-For more detailled installation procedure, and/or custom installation please refer to the `INSTALLATION guide <INSTALL.rst>`_ (also availale on `Cyclus Website <http://fuelcycle.org/user/index.html>`_)
+For more detailed installation procedure, and/or custom installation please refer to the `INSTALLATION guide <INSTALL.rst>`_ (also available on `Cyclus Website <http://fuelcycle.org/user/index.html>`_)

 Running Tests